 Satisfactory Academic Progress (SAP) for Financial Aid Eligibility (Graduate)

-Federal regulations require that students receiving financial aid maintain satisfactory academic progress from both qualitative and quantitative measures: cumulative GPA, hours earned compared to hours attempted and maximum time limit.
-For graduate students, Financial Aid Satisfactory Academic Progress (SAP) standards regarding GPA are the same as the standards established by the UNCW Graduate School (see Retention Policy under Academic Regulations) for continued enrollment.
-To remain eligible for financial aid, graduate students must earn at least 67% of all attempted hours.
+Federal regulations require that students receiving financial aid maintain satisfactory academic progress from both qualitative and quantitative measures: cumulative GPA (3.0), hours earned compared to hours attempted (50%) and maximum time limit (200% of the published length of the program).

 Federal regulations allow for certain cases in which the school may waive the Satisfactory Academic Progress (SAP) standards.
 Specifically, if a student’s failure to be in compliance with one or more areas of satisfactory academic progress is due to events beyond the student’s control, such as a student’s extended illness, serious illness or death in the immediate family, or other significant trauma, and if such mitigating circumstances can be appropriately documented for the specific term(s) in which the deficiency occurred, the student may appeal to the Office of Scholarships & Financial Aid (OSFA).
 Eligibility may be regained by appeal.
 Contact the OSFA to obtain a Satisfactory Academic Progress (SAP) Appeal form.